 But whilst "High-Rise Rescue" certainly has some issues it is also a movie which is filled with tension.
 That tension comes from this wonderful mix of adventure as we have Beth navigating the flames and smoke, despair as we have Jack and Charlie trapped in their bathroom on the 55th floor but also the danger as we have Ray giving us that matter of fact look at the situation.
 As such we learn things from aluminium storing up energy to how poking a hole above a door gives some where for the fire to go if you open the door.
 I don't know how much of this is fact or fiction but it adds to the drama and danger and is a big part of what keeps you involved in what is going on.

 What also draws you in is the likeable nature of both Catherine Bell and Adrian Holmes who do a nice job of making their characters the sort of people you want to know.
-Having said that the writing of the both characters is flawed and these issues are over emphasised when the storyline gets itself in to one of its little emotional scenes as people talk about how much their loved ones mean or meant to them.
+Having said that the writing of both characters is flawed and these issues are over emphasised when the storyline gets itself in to one of its little emotional scenes as people talk about how much their loved ones mean or meant to them.

-What this all boils down to is that "High-Rise Rescue" certainly has its issues, some of which are undeniably annoying.
+What this all boils down to is that "High-Rise Rescue" certainly has issues, some of which are undeniably annoying.
 But at the same time this drama does draw you in with a mix of drama, danger and a whole lot of atmosphere.